What’s the plan for the marathon relay if there is hazardous weather?

 - 9:00 pm – 5th leg / 6.2-Mile course and 6.2-Mile Individual Race

 Are strollers allowed in the Marathon Relay and Individual Race?

-No, with the exception of accessibility athletes or those who may use jogging strollers to assist their team members with physical disabilities.
-The Community Walk is a family friendly event and strollers are welcome to participate.
+No, with the exception of those who may use jogging strollers to assist their team members with physical disabilities.

 Can I run the Marathon Relay or Individual Race with my dog?